Media & entertainment industry data centres being pushed to the edge

 “If the physical infrastructure is not aligned to support the change, the network will fail.
 5G communication is projected to perform upwards of 1000x faster than 4G.
 This means you'll be able to download a full HD movie in a matter of seconds, versus the hour it may take on the 4G network of today.”

-Senesac says this won’t happen automatically, as the ability to rapidly download large quantities of data requires a physical infrastructure that can support edge computing, implying small pockets of computer power and cooling infrastructure located close to end users.
-Fortunately, cell towers already have the space that is safe, secure and wired to support the small data centres that required.Content consumers will not tolerate latency
+Senesac says this won't happen automatically, as the ability to rapidly download large quantities of data requires a physical infrastructure that can support edge computing, implying small pockets of computer power and cooling infrastructure located close to end users.
+Fortunately, cell towers already have the space that is safe, secure and wired to support the small data centers that required.Content consumers will not tolerate latency

 “According to Google, 53 percent of mobile users abandon sites that take over 3 seconds to load.
 None of us can stand waiting for our iPad screens to respond to our touch.
 Content consumption habits, for business-critical transactions and entertainment alike, require instantaneous data transfer,” says Senesac.